JesusJimenezG/DeliverTrack-auth-service/README.md

-# Authentication Service for the NERP (Node.js, Express, Redis, PostgreSQL) backend project
+# DeliverTrack authentication microservice

 ## Overview

 This is a simple authentication service that uses JWT tokens to authenticate users.
-It is built using the PERN (PostgreSQL, Express, Redis, Node) stack.
+It is built with Node.js, Express, Redis, PostgreSQL and Prisma.

 ## Configuration